Ship Pricing

 Fall balcony at $241/night is Icon's sweet spot.
 It's $49/night cheaper than summer and $79/night cheaper than spring.
 For two guests over 7 nights, that's $686-$1,106 in savings for the same ship and the same cabin type.

-Holiday pricing has the widest P25-to-P75 range.
-The spread between the 25th and 75th percentile is $84/night during holiday season, versus $38/night in fall.
+Holiday pricing swings the most.
+The spread between the low and high end is $84/night during holiday season, versus $38/night in fall.
 Holiday pricing is less predictable — the specific sailing date and how far out you book matter more.

 The floor prices tell an important story.
 The lowest tracked balcony fare is $178/night during holiday — which sounds like a deal until you realize it was likely a pricing anomaly or a far-out booking.
 The realistic fall floor is $199/night.
-Anything under $219/night (the P25 threshold) is genuinely good.
+Anything under $219/night (the good-price mark) is genuinely good.

 What Counts as a Good Balcony Price